shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 2. Enter the project root directory: **cd solana-games**
 ## Setting up the Phantom wallet

-1. Install phantom wallet chrome extension
+1. Install Phantom wallet extension (it supports Chrome, Brave, Firefox and Edge browsers)
 2. Add some SOL to the wallet.

 ## Connecting the application to a Phantom Wallet